Antwi-tech/Mini-Project_ATM-Machine/README.md

 * Exit
   - Users can safely exit the system , with a message to thank them for using Rholant ATM services.

+## Improvements
+* Error Handling
+* Persistent Account History
+  -This is to enable users return to their user account with a saved history.Example: file based storage and database integration
+*

 ## Tech Stack